Basem98/blasteroids/README.md

 It's as basic as this; You will start the game with 1 asteroid, what will you do?
 Obviously BLAST it!
 Then this asteroid will split into 2, those 2 will be more vulnerable and can be one shot.
 Whenever you completely destroy an asteroid, a new one will spawn at one of the 4 corners of the display.
 The more asteroids you kill, the higher your score can get and the quicker those asteroids will move.
-Each new asteroid will split into two when it's hit for the first time, then the result will be more vulnerable asteroid, which can be one shot.
-There's no consequences in the game yet, i.e., the asteroids cannot kill you.
-It's just you and some asteroid who can get REALLY QUICK!
+Each new asteroid will split into two when it's hit for the first time, then the result will be more vulnerable asteroids, which can be one shot.
+There are no consequences in the game yet, i.e., the asteroids cannot kill you.
+It's just you and some asteroids which can get REALLY QUICK in space!

 ## What does the game lack so far?
 1. There's no collision detection between the asteroids and the ship yet